The Irish Bomfords 1617 to the Present

 John Lawder of Kiltubrid must have died about 1700; his eldest son was Launcelot, (8.1.1), one of the trustees of the marriage settlement of Antony Hamilton and Catherine Bomford and who had died before 1750 (8.1.2); John had two nephews:

-2. James Lawder who married secondly Dorcas, daughter of Samuel Townley, and widow of Thomas Achmuty, Catherine Achmuty’s brother
+2. James Lawder who married secondly Dorcas Townley, daughter of Samuel Townley, and widow of Thomas Achmuty, Catherine Achmuty’s brother

 8.1.4 The Hamilton Family